crimx/value-enhancer/README.md

 ## Custom Compare

-By default, `===` equality check is used to determine whether a value has changed.
+By default, `Object.is` equality check is used to determine whether a value has changed.
 You can customize the equality check by passing a `compare` function.

 ```js
 import { val } from "value-enhancer";